n4bb12/verdaccio-github-oauth-ui/README.md

 - Verdaccio 5:

-Open the "Register Info" dialog and klick "Copy to clipboard":
+Open the "Register Info" dialog and click "Copy to clipboard":

 ![](screenshots/register-info.png)